-• Usually surgical resection is possible
+• Usually surgical resection is possible.

-9.12.10 Intramedullary Spinal Cord Tumors
+9.2.10 Intramedullary Spinal Cord Tumors

-- · Three to five percent of CNS tumors, including children with neurofibromatosis - Mean age of 10 years
+Three to five percent of CNS tumors, including children with neurofibromatosis

-- Astrocytoma 70%
+• Mean age of 10 years

-- Ependymoma 10%
+- Astrocytoma 70 %.

-- Oligodendroglioma or ganglioglioma 10%
+- Ependymoma 10 %.

-- High-grade glioma 10%
+- Oligodendroglioma or ganglioglioma 10 %.

-- Hemangioblastoma (rare) - Differential diagnosis: non-Hodgkin lymphoma - Often large cysts are present - Mostly slow growing, but can extend to vertebrae and compress normal tissue - Leptomeningeal dissemination occurs in more than 50% of children
+- High-grade glioma 10 %.

-Back pain, disturbances with sensory or motor deficits (>50%), spinal deformities (30-40%), sphincter dysfunction (20%)
+- Hemangioblastoma (rare).

-• Depending on tumor type, often slow progression; symptoms may be interrupted by surgical resection and/or laminectomy (enlargement of space for the residual tumor)
+- Differential diagnosis: non-Hodgkin lymphoma.

-- Surgical procedure: - Occasionally complete resection with osteoplastic laminectomy is possible - Ependymoma requires radical resection - Postoperatively close orthopedic observation and intervention: deformations of vertebrae develop within 3 years after surgery in 35-45% of children - The approach of radiotherapy depends on histology, tumor growth, and extension, as well as symptoms - Chemotherapy depends on tumor type
+- Often large cysts are present.

-9.13 Adverse Late Effects from Brain Tumors and Their Treatment
+- Mostly slow growing, but can extend to vertebrae and compress normal tissue.

-- In contrast to other childhood tumors, and despite successful therapies, the morbidity and the rate of adverse long-term sequelae are high for CNS tumors - · Often the initial symptoms and deficits are persistent - Both tumor- and intervention-related physical, neurological, endocrinological, and/or cognitive deficits and sequelae may be responsible for influence on quality of life - The risk of a secondary cancer is high - Multidisciplinary coordination of care should include: - Support for patients with neurocognitive disturbances - Neuroendocrine substitutive treatment for normal growth, puberty, and sexual development, and normal functioning of the thyroid gland, hypothalamic- pituitary axis, etc - Audiological and visual aids and support - Integration on educational, social, psychological, and cultural levels
+- Leptomeningeal dissemination occurs in more than 50 % of children.

-Neuroblastoma
+Back pain, disturbances with sensory or motor deficits (>50 %), spinal deformities (30-40 %), sphincter dysfunction (20 %)

-10.1 Definition 1 114
+Depending on tumor type, often slow progression; symptoms may be interrupted by surgical resection and/or laminectomy (enlargement of space for the residual tumor)

-10.2 Incidence 114
+- Surgical procedure: - Occasionally complete resection with osteoplastic laminectomy is possible. - Ependymoma requires radical resection when possible. - Postoperatively close orthopedic observation and intervention: deformations of vertebrae develop within 3 years after surgery in 35-45 % of children. - The approach of radiotherapy depends on histology, tumor growth, and extension, as well as symptoms. - Chemotherapy depends on tumor type.

-10.3 Etiology and Pathogenesis 114
+9.3 Adverse Late Effects from Brain Tumors and Their Treatment

-10.4 Molecula ar Cytogenetics 115
+- In contrast to other childhood tumors, and despite successful therapies, the morbidity and the rate of adverse long-term sequelae are high for CNS tumors. - Often, the initial symptoms and deficits are persistent. - Both tumor- and intervention-related physical, neurological, endocrinological, and/ or cognitive deficits and sequelae may be responsible for influence on quality of life.

-10.5 Patholog y 115
+- The risk of a secondary cancer is high. - Multidisciplinary coordination of care should include the following: - Support for patients with neurocognitive disturbances - Neuroendocrine substitutive treatment for normal growth, puberty, and sexual development, and normal functioning of the thyroid gland, hypothalamic pituitary axis, etc. - Audiological and visual aids and support - Integration on educational, social, psychological, and cultural levels

-10.5.1 Macroscopic Features 115
+Neuroblastoma 10

-10.5.2 Microscopic Features 116
+10.1 Definition on 120

-10.6 Clinical I Manifestations 116
+10.2 Incidenc e 120

-10.6.1 Common Symptoms 116
+10.3 Etiology and Pathogenesis 120

-10.6.2 Symptoms Associated with Catecholamine Production 117
+10.4 Molecular Cytogenetics 121

-10.6.3 Paraneoplastic Syndromes 117
+10.5 Patholog ;y 121

-10.6.4 Local Symptoms and Classic Signs 117
+10.5.1 Macroscopic Features 121

-10.7 Metastati ic Spread 118
+10.5.2 Microscopic Features 122

-10.8 ry Findings 118
+10.6 Clinical Manifestations 122

-10.8.1 Urinary Catecholamine Metabolites (Tyrosine Metabolism) 118
+10.6.1 Common Symptoms 122

-10.8.2 Other Laboratory Findings 119
+10.6.2 Symptoms Associated with Catecholamine Production 123

-10.8.3 Bone Marrow 119
+10.6.3 Paraneoplastic Syndromes 123

-10.9 Diagnost ic Imaging 119
+10.6.4 Local Symptoms and Classic Signs 123

-10.9.1 Conventional X-Ray 119
+10.7 Metastat ic Spread 124

-10.9.2 Methylisobenzyl Guanidinium (MIBG) Scintigraphy 119
+10.8 Laborato ory Findings 124

-10.9.3 Ultrasound, Computed Tomography CT and/or MRI
+10.8.1 Urinary Catecholamine Metabolites (Tyrosine Metabolism) 124

-or PET/CT, if Not Enough Information by MIBG Scan
+10.8.2 Other Laboratory Findings 125

-and Bon e Scan 119
+10.8.3 Bone Marrow 125

-10.9.4 Bone Scintigraphy (Technetium) 119
+10.9 Diagnostic Imaging

-10.10 Different ial Diagnosis 120
+10.9.1 Conventional X-Ray 125

-10.11 Internatio onal Staging (including the classic Evans staging) 120
+10.9.2 Methylisobenzyl Guanidinium (MIBG) Scintigraphy 125

-10.11.1 The International Neuroblastoma Risk Group Classification 120
+10.9.3 Ultrasound, Computed Tomography (CT), and/or MRI or PET/CT,

-10.12 Therapy - 121
+If Not Enough Information by MIBG Scan and Bone Scan 125

-10.12.1 Surgical Procedure 121
+10.9.4 Bone Scintigraphy (Technetium) 125

-10.12.2 Chemotherapy 121
+10.10 Differen tial Diagnosis 126

-10.12.3 Radiotherapy 121
+10.11 Internati onal Staging (Including the Classic Evans Staging) 126

-10.12.4 Risk-Adapted Management 121
+10.11.1 The International Neuroblastoma Risk Group Classification 126

-10.12.5 Therapy in Relapse 122
+10.12 Therapy 127

-10.13 Prognosi s 122
+10.12.1 Surgical Procedure 127

-10.13.1 Futuristic Therapeutic Approaches 123
+10.12.2 Chemotherapy/Immunotherapy 127